KaranChandekar/PersonalPortfolio/README.md

 # Personal Portfolio

 I created my personal portfolio using HTML, CSS and JavaScript.
-This project is a part of freeCodeCamp responsive web design course challenge, and this is responsive one!
+Created to showcase my skills and projects.

 ## Know More